 Violation of this policy may result in a 10-day suspension and/or a recommendation for expulsion.
 If suspended, a student will be referred to the Student Activities Director.
 The Student Activities Director will provide the student and parents with chemical dependency programs for appropriate assessment.
 If the student completes the program's recommended treatment, the number of days of suspension may be reduced on a first offense.
 The student is to check in with the Student Activities Director after returning to school from the suspension.
 If the recommended treatment is not followed, the entire suspension will be reinstated.
-Students suspension and/or revocation of driving privileges by section 3321.13 of the ORC.
+Students suspended or expelled for the use or possession of alcohol or drugs of abuse may be subject to denial, suspension and/or revocation of driving privileges by section 3321.13 of the ORC.